 During the first quarter of 2004, Axonyx Inc. ("Axonyx") acquired approximately 52% of the Company's common stock.
 Marvin S. Hausman, M.D., then Axonyx chairman and chief executive officer, separately held approximately 4.4% of the Company's common stock.
 Axonyx holdings decreased to approximately 34% and Dr. Hausman's holdings decreased to approximately 3% following the private placement of 12,264,158 shares of the Company's common stock completed in January 2005.
-Together with shares of the Company's voting stock at December 31, 2005 and 2004, respectively.
+Together with shares of the Company's common stock held by Dr. Hausman, the Axonyx affiliated group, controlled approximately 36% and 37% of the Company's voting stock at December 31, 2005 and 2004, respectively.